Home Uses

 Despite the effectiveness of Epsom salt in treating toenail fungus, it is important to remember that this should not be an alternative to prescribed antifungal medications.
 These are more potent and will generally yield better results.
 Thus, if you think you may have a fungal infection on your toes, it’s always best to visit your doctor immediately for a proper diagnosis & treatment plan.

-Using Epsom Salt To Get Rid Of Toenail Fungus: Step-By-Step Guide
+Using Epsom Salt for Toenail Fungus: Step-By-Step Guide

-If you’re interested in using Epsom salt as a natural remedy for toenail fungus, here’s a simple guide on how to use it:
+If you’re interested in using Epsom salt as a natural remedy to contribute to control of toenail fungus, here’s a simple guide on how to use it:

 1. Make sure your feet are clean and dry.
 Trim and file your toenails as short as possible to remove any infected debris.